 Eau de Cologne contains is slightly more concentrated than Eau Fraiche.
 EDC perfumes are usually cheaper than EDT but not as cheap as Eau Fraiche ones.

-One can expect up to 6 hours of perfume longevity out of this type perfume and of course perfumes tend to last longer on clothes and as usual perfume longevity may be affected by other factors as mentioned here.
+One can expect up to 4 hours of perfume longevity from this perfume type and of course perfumes tend to last longer on clothes and as usual perfume longevity may be affected by other factors as mentioned here.

 Eau de Toilette (EDT)

-Eau de Toilette or EDT has been explained earlier above so we will be skipping the explanation for it.
+Eau de Toilette or EDT has been explained earlier so we will keep it short here.

-EDT is the most famous one among them simply because all the perfumes are resolved around Eau de Toilette as it stands in the middle between all of them and this also means the best cost per concentration of perfume oil.
+EDT is the most famous ones among all of them simply because all the perfumes are resolved around Eau de Toilette as it stands in the middle between all of them and this also means the best cost per perfume oil concentration.

 EDT perfumes are usually more affordable than EDP, but one should never take lightly of an EDT perfume simply because the concentration is lower than EDP.
 During our review of Davidoff Champion for another post, it lasts an incredible 48 hours on clothes !
 You can read about them here.

-An Eau de Toilette perfumes typically lasts up to 8 hours and 12 hours on clothes, as usual perfume longevity may be affected by other factors as mentioned here.
+An Eau de Toilette perfumes typically lasts up to 6 hours and around 10 hours on clothes, as usual perfume longevity may be affected by other factors as mentioned here.

 Eau de Parfum (EDP)

 Eau de Parfum or EDP is the 2nd most concentrated among all.

-EDP perfumes are naturally more expensive than EDT but the perfume typically tend to last much longer which is up to 10 hours and this certainly justify the price being higher than EDT.
+EDP perfumes are naturally more expensive than EDT but this perfume type typically tend to last longer which is up to 10 hours and around 16 hours on clothes.
+The longevity certainly justify its price.

-A decade ago, you will only be able to find Eau de Parfum tend to be only for the ladies perfume.
-However in this days, more and more EDP perfumes are made available for men and those who has jumped onto the EDP-wagon certainly never look back after !
+A decade ago, you will only be able to find Eau de Parfum on lady perfumes.
+But luckily nowadays, more and more EDP perfumes are made available for men and those who has jumped onto the EDP-wagon certainly never look back again !